 I'm not sure if it's worth mentioning but the opening is incredibly simple, it’s just a few colors devoid of any detail, I don’t doubt it’s the plainest one I've seen all year.

-As for a musical score, if you’ve seen a Marvel movie you know what to expect, it’s incredibly generic and forgettable.
-The only partially memorable song is “Skyshow” that plays whenever the flying hero, I-Guy, is onscreen, but it is always overlaid with an obnoxious echo making it hard to appreciate any part of the song.
-“Skyshow” is a good song and I think it’s worth listening to separate to this disaster because the show butchers it by playing it over and over until it loses any magic it’s singer gave to it; a myriad of awful decisions like this represent how the director destroyed any chance “The Reflection” had at succeeding.
+As for a musical score, if you’ve seen a Marvel movie you may expect a generic soundtrack from this, but The Reflection has a surprisingly solid soundtrack.
+The most memorable song is “Skyshow” that plays whenever the flying hero, I-Guy, is onscreen, but it is always overlaid with an obnoxious echo making it hard to appreciate any part of the song.
+“Skyshow” is a good song and I think it’s worth listening to separate to this disaster, the show butchers the song by playing it over and over until it loses any magic its singer gave to it; just another awful decision that destroyed any chance “The Reflection” had at succeeding.

-Stan Lee voices a villain in the English dub, but he and everyone else in the dub have awful voice acting, and on top of that the sound quality is appalling.
+Stan Lee voices a villain in the English dub, but he and everyone else in the dub have flat voice acting, and on top of that the sound quality is appalling.
 I don't know if it was just an awful script or if the actors didn't get enough direction, but the end result of the dub is downright painful on the ears, which is disappointing considering Stan Lee is the show’s main selling point.

 As a side note, the show flips to Japan from time to time to follow an idol group by the name of Ninth Wonder, they add nothing to the show and only exist as a blatant advertisement for the group 9nine.
 They performed the song in the ending credits which is, in my opinion, pretty decent J-POP.